SMASH Handheld: Mechanisms and functionality

-SMASH which is a contraction of the three first letters of "Smart" and two first letters of "Shooter".
+SMASH is a contraction of the three first letters of "Smart" and two first letters of "Shooter".

 When installed on an assault rifle, it uses an advanced artificial intelligence-powered machine vision to assist in aiming shots more precisely.
 The dual-core computer with ballistic processing can recognize, track, and engage aerial (drone/UAS) and ground targets with precision.

-It is currently in use by Israel, The United Kingdom, the USA, India, and other countries.
+It is currently in use by Israel, The United Kingdom, the United States, India, and other countries.
+In 2025, The Australian Defence Force selected the SMASH for technology evaluation, with a contract valued at just under $500,000.

 The system consists of a digital camera, a display for the shooter, a trigger guard, and a firing computer capable of locking onto a moving target, analyzing its speed, and environmental conditions (distance, wind, humidity), and estimating when and how a bullet fired by the shooter will hit the target with a 95% probability.
 SMASH locks on the target and tracks its movement to synchronize the shot release.
 When the computer identifies such a hit probability, it sends a signal to the shooter, marking with a red dot or a red cross on the sight display to allow for accurate aiming.
 The trigger guard prevents firing when the computer estimates a low chance of hitting the target.
 The sight's camera also records the shooting, allowing for operational investigation when necessary.

 SMASH can also be used in a remote-controlled fire control system.